developwithpassion/fakes/README.md

 ###Verifying that a call should not have been made

-Currently verifying that a call was not made does not take the arguments into consideration.
-It just ensures that no calls to a particular named method were made.
-Here is an example:
+Verifying that a call was not made can be done with or without arguments:

 ```ruby
 class FirstCollaborator